contagon/handbook/handbook/32-repentance-and-membership-councils.md

 6:18

-How to Care for Sin-burdened Members with Love

 ## 32.4 Confession, Confidentiality, and Reporting to Government Authorities

 ### 32.4.1 Confession

 Repentance requires that sins be confessed to Heavenly Father.
 Jesus Christ said, “By this ye may know if a man repenteth of his sins—behold, he will confess them and forsake them” ([Doctrine and Covenants 58:43](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/58?lang=eng&id=p43#p43); see also [Mosiah 26:29](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/26?lang=eng&id=p29#p29)).

 When Church members commit serious sins, their repentance also includes confession to their bishop or stake president.
-He is then able to exercise the keys of the gospel of repentance on their behalf (see [Doctrine and Covenants 13:1](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/13?lang=eng&id=p1#p1); [84:26–27](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/84?lang=eng&id=p26-p27#p26); [107:18, 20](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107?lang=eng&id=p18,20#p18)).
+He is then able to exercise the keys of the gospel of repentance on their behalf (see [Doctrine and Covenants 13:1](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/13?lang=eng&id=p1#p1); [84:26–27](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/84?lang=eng&id=p26-p27#p26); [107:18, 20](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/107?lang=eng&id=p18,p20#p18)).
 This helps them heal and return to the gospel path through the power of the Savior’s Atonement.

 The purpose of confession is to encourage members to unburden themselves so they can fully seek the Lord’s help in changing and healing.
 Developing a “broken heart and a contrite spirit” is aided by confession ([2 Nephi 2:7](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/2?lang=eng&id=p7#p7)).
 Voluntary confession shows that a person desires to repent.